warpr/data-x-data/README.md

 still want to know a few bits of information so you can tailor your website or web application to your audience.

-DATA×DATA currently writes a log entry for each page view, and these entries contain two things (per site):
+DATA×DATA counts page views separately for each unique combination of:

 1. Screen resolution
 2. User agent string
+3. Current Month/Year

 This is the information I want to know as a web developer when I add features or otherwise make changes to an existing site.